This page forms part of our blog which contains a series of DIY guides for consumers and homeowners.

 Under no circumstances should PVA be used on a wall that will be painted with emulsion (water-based paints).

 Don’t Want To Do This Work Yourself?

-Our partner can supply you with up to three written quotes from rated and reviewed tradespeople in your area.
+Our partner can supply you with up to three written quotes should you want to get a pro in to do the work.

 Tap the button below and fill out the form, this service is free and you’re under no obligation to proceed: